RMCA ResourcesMouse FAQ

 To prevent the spread of infectious disease, a quarantine of at least 3 weeks should be followed before attempting to introduce mice from different places.

+Introductions should always take place on neutral territory.
+A well-scrubbed cage can often serve as neutral territory, but a place where none of the mice have previously marked will make introductions even easier.
+Plastic storage bins, bathtubs, and tabletops can be used as temporary, neutral territory.
+Once the mice have passed the introduction period, they can all be moved from the temporary, neutral territory to their well-scrubbed, permanent cage.
 The introduction period typically lasts between 1-3 days, so weekends are a good time to try introductions.
 During the introduction period, maintain a close eye on the mice.
 Force the mice to sleep together by providing only one obvious place to nest.
 Loud squeaking, chasing, and dominance grooming are normal during and even after the introduction period.
 As long as there are no wounds that draw blood and everyone sleeps together, the mice can live happily together.
 If wounds, blood, and/or depressed behavior (e.g., someone forced to regularly sleep outside the nest box) are observed, the mice will probably not be able to live happily together and should be separated.
+Many male mice will not be able to live with a male mouse companion and may have to be housed by themselves.
+With lots of human companionship, however, these mice can still lead very full and happy lives.

 Q: What kind of commitment do pet mice require?